puppetlabs/puppetdb/documentation/api/query/v4/facts.markdown

 In Puppet's world, you only interact with facts from one node at a time, so any given fact consists of only a **fact name** and a **value.** But since PuppetDB interacts with a whole population of nodes, each PuppetDB fact also includes a **certname** and an **environment.**

-> **Note:** The v4 API is experimental and may change without notice.
-For stability, we recommend that you use the v3 API instead.

 ## `GET /v4/facts`